CodePath-Super-Social/CodePath-Project/README.md

 * [ ] Users can crosspost to selected social media feeds
     * [ ] Users can take photos with their camera for posts
 * [ ] Users can pull-down to refresh feeds(In-Progress)
+* [x] Users can switch fragments with bottom navigation bar

 **Optional Nice-to-have Stories**